15 Best Places to Live in West Virginia

 Did you know that West Virginia is the northernmost southern state and the southernmost northern state?
 It’s a very happy medium!

-There are lots of happy medians in the state of West Virginia, median household income is near the national average at $41,750 and median crime rates are excessively lower than many other states.
+There are many happy medians in West Virginia, median household income is near the national average, and median crime rates are excessively lower than in many other states.

-When it comes to finding a place to live there are certain factors that must be taken into consideration.
-Factors like access to high achieving public schools, infrastructure, and commuting options, as well as the quality and cost of housing.
+When finding a place to live, certain factors must be considered.
+Factors like access to high-achieving public schools, infrastructure, commuting options, and the quality and cost of housing.

 Finding all the information you need about the best places to live in West Virginia can be tricky to track down all in one place.
-Hence why we have created our list of best places to live in West Virginia; all the information you need in one place!
+Hence, we have created our list of the best places to live in West Virginia; all the information you need in one place!

 1. Cheat Lake